 In fact: new issue is created but without attachments.
 Message is left in mailbox.

-#5 Updated by Moritz D about 5 years ago
+#5 Updated by Moritz D over 5 years ago

 I'm using 3.2.0

 "new issue is created but without attachments.
 Message is marked read and left in mailbox"

 applying redmine_attachments_save.diff did not help. should it resolve the problem? is noone else using email attachments?

 #9 Updated by Janeks Kamerovskis about 4 years ago